 Acne doesn’t appear just on the face.
 It can show up on your back, shoulders, neck, upper arms, buttocks, and chest.
 Pimples aren’t the only sign either.
 You may have:

-If you have any or all of these types of acne signs, visit McGuiness Dermatology & Aesthetics for treatment.
+If you have any or all of these types of acne signs, visit McGuiness Dermatology & Plastic Surgery for treatment.

 Acne is common among teenagers, but they aren’t the only members of the population subject to the skin condition.
 Women in their 30s, 40s, and 50s are also susceptible, possibly because of hormonal changes.
 Regardless of your age, the dermatologists at McGuiness Dermatology and Aesthetics understand acne can be incredibly frustrating and do everything to help you achieve clearer skin.